Equivalent power law potentials: Classical Mechanics of power law potentials

 The orbit in an attractive Coulomb potential given in (\ref{eq:I19}) is also the correct solution to (\ref{eq:I17}) for positive values of $\epsilon_2$ and may be identified as a hyperbola.
 The mapping given in (\ref{eq:J18}) indicates that a positive value for $\epsilon_2$ corresponds to imaginary values of $\epsilon_1$ and the solution for the oscillator given in (\ref{eq:I18}) becomes complex and this complex solution for the orbit would require an interpretation.
-This difficulty is perhaps also related to the question raised at the end of section 2.1 regarding the transformation of the radial Schroedinger equation for positive energy scattering states of singular potentials $V_2$ to the radial Schroedinger equation for imaginary $\epsilon_1$ states of confining potentials $V_1$.
+This difficulty is perhaps also related to the question raised at the end of section 2.1 regarding the transformation of the radial Schr{\"{o}}dinger equation for positive energy scattering states of singular potentials $V_2$ to the radial Schr{\"{o}}dinger equation for imaginary $\epsilon_1$ states of confining potentials $V_1$.